dobsondev/dobsondev-shortcodes/README.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 # Changelog

+## 2.0

+**New Features**

+* Added a TinyMCE Plugin that provides a user interface for the shortcodes.
+Click on the DobsonDev Shortcodes button in the TinyMCE editor will produce a dropdown with all of the available shortcodes you can use, simply click on the shortcode you want and a popup with the available attributes will appear.
+Fill them out and the shortcode will appear in the editor completed.
+(2.0.0)
+* Updated Font Awesome to 4.4.0 (2.0.0)

+**Bug Fixes**

+* Tested up to WordPress 4.4 (2.0.0)
+* Fixed a bug where not all of the CSS and JavaScript files were minified (2.0.0)

 ## 1.1